euniceabs/AirBnB_clone/README.md

 <p align="center">An AirBnB clone.</p>

 ---
-## Description :alx:
+## Description :ALX:

-ALXBnB is a complete web application, integrating database storage, a back-end API, and front-end interfacing in a clone of AirBnB.
+AirBnB is a complete web application, integrating database storage, a back-end API, and front-end interfacing in a clone of AirBnB.

 This project currently is only to implements the back-end console.